Skip to content

 What to Wear

-During the warm rock climbing months we recommend wearing comfortable clothing that allows you to move freely.
+During the warm rock climbing months, we recommend wearing comfortable clothing that allows you to move freely.
 Functionality and flexibility are paramount to your comfort throughout the day.
 Comfortable shoes that allow you to scramble over rocky terrain; sneakers or trail shoes are ideal, and heavy hiking boots are not necessary.
-Avoid open-toed shoes and sandals.
-Please keep in mind that sunny winter days can become surprisingly warm, and hot summer days can become cool, so be prepared for any type of weather.
-Depending on the time of year, wear shorts or long pants, and bring a wind breaker and a hat for cooler days.
+Avoid open-toed sandals.
+Please remember that sunny winter days can become surprisingly warm, and hot summer days can become cool, so be prepared for any weather.
+Depending on the time of year, wear shorts or long pants, and bring a windbreaker and a hat for cooler days.
 Layering is always a good idea.

 What to Bring

-Use a small to medium-sized backpack.
-Bring a lunch and at least two liters of water or sports drinks per person, per day.
-We also recommend sunscreen, insect repellent, camera phone and a hat.
+Bring a small to medium-sized backpack.
+Pack a lunch and at least two liters of water or sports drinks per person per day.
+Depending on the season and the weather, we also recommend sunscreen, insect repellent, a cell phone, and a hat.

 • Participant Registration Form